-We accept fresh garden produce and unopened/unexpired food items during public operating hours.
+We accept unopened/unexpired food items and fresh garden produce (seasonally) during public operating hours.

 A key objective of our pantry program is to provide healthy food options, including low sodium and low sugar products.
-Many older patrons follow restricted diets and your donation of healthy food items is especially appreciated.
-We also accept non-food items like dish soap, paper towels, aluminum foil, toilet paper, and wax paper.
+Many patrons follow restricted diets and your donation of healthy food items is especially appreciated.
+We also accept non-food items like dish soap, feminine hygiene products, paper towels, aluminum foil, toilet paper, and wax paper.

 Things you can do....

 Host a food drive.
 We would love your help in replenishing items in short supply and contributing those most difficult for us to obtain for our food pantry.
-Please contact our food drive organizer at firstname.lastname@example.org for ideas, scheduling, and a list of items most needed.
+Please contact our food pantry coordinator for ideas, scheduling, and a list of items most needed.